llyas36/xo/README.md

 > FYI: X API Price is crazy!
 ---

-XO is an experimental Go library designed to simplify and streamline development with the **X API**.
-Born out of frustration with existing solutions that felt clunky, incomplete, or hard to use, XO aims to be a modular, intuitive toolkit for developers building apps that interact with space, stream, user, and tweet data.
+XO is an experimental Go library designed to simplify development with the **X API**.
+Born out of frustration with existing libraries that felt clunky, incomplete, or hard to use, XO aims to be a modular, intuitive toolkit for developers building apps that interact with space, stream, user, and tweet data.

-##  Why XO?

-While building apps that rely on the X API, we noticed a gap: no library felt complete, clean, or developer-friendly enough.
-XO is our attempt to fix that—by offering a collection of focused, reusable functions that make working with the X API a breeze.

-Whether you're managing user data, streaming tweets, or exploring space-related endpoints, XO is here to help.
+Whether you're managing user data, streaming tweets, or exploring space-related endpoints, XO is might be a help.

 ---